The Taking of Pelham One Two Three (1974 film): Remakes

-In 1998, the film was remade as a television film with the same title, with Edward James Olmos in the Matthau role and Vincent D'Onofrio replacing Shaw as the senior hijacker.
-Although not particularly well received by critics or viewers, this version was reportedly more faithful to the book, though it revised the setting with new technologies..
-It was filmed in Toronto, Ontario and is jokingly referred as “The Taking of Bloor Street 123”.
+In 1998, the film was remade as a television film with the same title, with Edward James Olmos in the role that Walter Matthau played in the movie, and Vincent D'Onofrio replacing Shaw as the senior hijacker.
+Although not particularly well received by critics or viewers, this version was reportedly more faithful to the book, although it revised the setting with new technologies.
+It was filmed in Toronto, Ontario.

-Another remake set in a post 9/11 New York City directed by Tony Scott and starring Denzel Washington and John Travolta, was released in 2009 to mixed reviews.
+Another remake, set in post 9/11 New York City, directed by Tony Scott and starring Denzel Washington and John Travolta, was released in 2009 to mixed reviews.

+Legacy

+The color-coded thieves' names in Reservoir Dogs were a deliberate homage by Quentin Tarantino to The Taking of Pelham One Two Three.
+The film has also been cited as an inspiration for the cinematography of the 2024 film Anora by Sean Baker.